awsdocs/amazon-eks-user-guide/doc_source/cni-network-policy.md

 #### Send network policy logs with a Fluent Bit daemonset<a name="network-policies-cwl-fluentbit"></a>

-If you are using Fluent Bit in a daemonset to send logs from your nodes, you can add configuration to include the network policy logs fron network policies\.
+If you are using Fluent Bit in a daemonset to send logs from your nodes, you can add configuration to include the network policy logs from network policies\.
 You can use the following example configuration:

 ```
     [INPUT]